 In the past, the supply chain was based on predictable scenarios.
 But in a time of black swans, how can you manage the complexity of your supply chain unless you have a supplier master list that allows a diversified group of suppliers to be managed.
 If a ship with your raw materials is stuck in the Suez Canal, how can you quickly search for alternative suppliers?

-When work became remote, production plants in different locations had their own systems, and some were unable to share their data with the rest of the business.
+When work became remote, production plants in different locations that had their own systems and some were unable to share their data with the rest of the business.